BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 ### Layer 1 — The Server (`src/server.js`)

-This is the entry point — the first file that runs when you start the application.
+This is the entry point.
+The first file that runs when you start the application.

 **What it does:**